Best Freeview Boxes And Recorders For UK TV In 2023

 For Freesat, you would need a satellite dish on your roof (or the side of the house), and a Freesat receiver, either built-in to your TV or as a separate Freesat set-top box.

-Streamers that connect to your TV (Amazon Fire TV 4K, Google’s Chromecast, Roku and many others) can be used to view some Freeview Channels, not through the air, but via the internet (So you might need a WiFi Range Extender in a big house).
+Streamers that connect to your TV (Amazon Fire TV 4K, Roku and many others) can be used to view some Freeview Channels, not over the air, but via the internet (So you might need a WiFi Range Extender in a big house).

 As mentioned, some Freeview boxes combine these two services – they offer you direct over-the-air channels, as well as catch-up apps that use your broadband connection, saving you a box.
 However, most dedicated streaming devices offer a bigger library of apps than Freeview boxes that also offer streaming.